Treatment – Teen Depression

 Recognizing the Red Flags of Teen Depression

 Teen depression is complex.
-All parents and those who work with teenagers should be aware of the signs.
+All parents and those who work with teenagers should be aware of the signs of depression in teens.
 The goal is to catch these red flags before a teen’s depressive episode gets worse.